xcart/xcart-docs/_pages/kb_en/multivendor/avatax_sales_tax_automation_usage_with_multivendor.md

 The vendors will not need a separate AvaTax account; however, to ensure correct tax calculation in a Multivendor store via a single AvaTax account, the store administrator will need to properly configure the nexus jurisdictions for the store's AvaTax account in the AvaTax Admin Console specifying all the states where the store/marketplace has nexus; they will also need to make sure all the nexus states are specified properly in the X-Cart store's settings:

    * In the case of a store/marketplace where sales tax collection has been configured as the responsibility of the site owner (**Sales tax is the responsibility of**=_Site owner_), this means that the administrator will have to find out in which states the store/marketplace has nexus and 1) include these states in the nexus jurisdictions for the store's AvaTax account via the AvaTax Admin Console; 2) make sure these states are specified in the "Tax Calculation settings" section of the AvaTax Sales Tax Automation addon settings page.

-The latter can be accomplished as follows:
+     If the store is based in the United States, this has some specifics:

       *  If the store has nexus in all the U.S. states, the administrator should adjust the setting **Automatically calculate taxes for** to "_All US States_".
          ![auto_calc_taxes.png]({{site.baseurl}}/attachments/ref_3MSUEwVA/auto_calc_taxes.png)